 Short description of project goals/purpose e.g. The UK’s green economy is growing at a very fast rate, but a lack of skilled workers are limiting its potential.
 We want to understand the barriers people are facing in entering the green sector, the motivations that drive you in relation to training and a job, and how to make it easier to pursue green training or work.

-Therefore, we are organising workshops to understand how people think about the economy. [edit as appropriate]
+Therefore, we are organising workshops to understand how people think about the future of work. [edit as appropriate]

-In particular, we’d like to understand:

-What you think about the future of work, and the (local) green economy

-Your experiences navigating green training and green job pathways in your area

-What your hopes you have for your own work, the career support you are receiving, and the barriers you are facing towards your goals.

-How we might address these barriers.

 What do we want you to do?

 In short: be yourselves.
 Just say what you’re thinking.